apache/incubator-heron/website/content/docs/operators/heron-cli.md

 * Filepath &mdash; The path of the file in which you've packaged the topology's code.
-For Java topologies this will be a `.jar` file; for topologies in other languages (not yet supported), use a `.tar` file.
+For Java topologies this will be a `.jar` file; for topologies in other languages (not yet supported), this could be a `.tar` file.

   **Example**: `/path/to/topology/my-topology.jar`